Main Street Legal's lawyers can advise you on a number of aspects of New Zealand law, such as...

 When you lose your licence through demerit points or conviction for traffic offences it can be devastating on you, your family and your job.

-Contact Tina Love-Hudson for a no obligation consultation to see if you may be eligible to apply for a limited licence or work licence.
+Contact Joseph Griffiths for a no-obligation consultation to see if you may be eligible to apply for a limited licence or work licence.
 This involves an application to your local District Court and appearing at Court to have your limited licence or work licence approved.

 Education Law covers anything to do with schools, and secondary schools in particular, where a number of issues such as explulsion and suspension of students may arise.